-Study, research and teach at the Technical University of Ostwestfalen-Lippe - close to nature and business, at one of the most research-intensive technical universities in Germany!
+Study, research and teach at OWL Universtiy of Applied Sciences and Arts - close to nature and business, at one of the most research-intensive technical universities in Germany!

 As a student, you will receive an excellent supervisory relationship and an insight into practice through real projects and local companies.